How to Control Dallisgrass in North Texas Lawns

 Manual Removal – If caught early, you can pull up dallisgrass by hand—just be sure to get the entire root—easier to do when the soil is moist.
 But for larger patches hand-pulling is not practical, since the weed has deep roots and rebounds fast.

-Targeted Herbicides – To address widespread growth, selective herbicides like MSMA (in areas where it’s still permitted), or safer residential options such as sulfosulfuron work well.
+Targeted Herbicides – To address widespread growth, selective herbicides like MSMA (in areas where it’s still permitted), applied in multiple applications can control dallisgrass.
 Timing is vital – apply in early spring or late summer before seed heads develop.
 Always follow label directions, or call in a Green Top Lawn Care professional for the best results.

-Pre-Emergent Prevention – Stop dallisgrass before it starts with a pre-emergent herbicide in late fall.
+Pre-Emergent Prevention – Stop dallisgrass seedlings before they germinate with a pre-emergent herbicide in late fall.
 Look for products containing dithiopyr or prodiamine.
 Green Top Lawn Care can help you choose the right treatment for your lawn’s needs.

 Partner With Professionals Who Know North Texas Lawns